andrewhoyer/adventofcode/API/README.md

 All you need to do now is plug these values into one of the scripts here and start using them.

-Please note that it is requested that the Advent of Code API be used no more frequently than 15 minutes.
+Please note that it is requested that the Advent of Code API be used no more frequently than every 15 minutes.

+## Leaderboard sorted by score

-## Python
+### Python

 Use the `leaderboard-by-score.py` script if you want to use the API directly from the command line, on a server, a cron job, etc.